 All graduate certificate students must meet all prerequisites for courses in which they wish to enroll.

-Should a graduate certificate student subsequently apply and be accepted to a degree-granting program, up to twelve (12) hours of USF credit earned as a graduate certificate student may be applied to satisfy graduate degree requirements.
+Should a graduate certificate student subsequently apply and be accepted to a degree-granting program, the University’s Transfer of Credit Policy applies.
+It is up to the Program to determine the number of credits that may be transferred in from the Graduate Certificate into the Graduate Program, up to the 49% limits specified in the transfer of credit policy..
 Any application of such credit must be approved by the degree-granting college and must be appropriate to the program.
 See the Transfer of Credit Policy for more information.

-For information on transfer of credit policies pertaining to Graduate Certificates, refer to the transfer of credit policy in Section 7, Academic Policies, of this catalog,

 Certificate Requirements